Courageous Involvement

 Channels

-is provisionally labeled Justification
+is provisionally labelled Justification

 There are potentially two Channels here. and

 Beliefs are always used in the selection and valuation of facts: sometimes forcing denial but often enabling a clearer or more relevant perspective.
-Determination of crucial facts will allow beliefs to be applied sensibly.
+Determination of crucial facts will allow beliefs to be adjusted sensibly.
 Alternatively the facts could inhibit or block the application of beliefs.

-is provisionally labeled Permission
+is provisionally labelled Permission

 The independent assessment of relevant realities can similarly endorse or validate the application of beliefs to the situation.
 Beliefs, in turn, will be used to validate the appropriateness or even correctness of independent assessments.

-is provisionally labeled Validation
+is provisionally labelled Validation

 L1: Trying